Pre-Courant Algebroids: Symplectic almost Lie 2-algebroids and pre-Courant algebroids

-where we have used the phase lift of the natural degree one homogeneity structure on $\Pi E$ to define the graded structure on the cotangent bundle.
-We can then pass to total weight and clearly we have a degree $2$ symplectic graded bundle: we will assume that we have a N-manifold.
-Now let us further assume that $(\Pi E, \rmd_{E})$ is a Lie algebroid.
-Then we can consider the symbol of the homological vector field
+Here we have used the phase lift of the natural degree-one homogeneity structure on $\Pi E$ to define the graded structure on the cotangent bundle.
+By passing to total weight we obtain a degree $2$ symplectic graded bundle.
+Let us further assume that $E$ is a Lie algebroid, and so $(\Pi E, \rmd_{E})$ is a Q-manifold.
+The symbol (or Hamiltonian) of the homological vector field $\rmd_E$ is given by

-which rather trivially we see gives the structure of a symplectic Lie 2-algebroid to $\sT^{*}\Pi E$.
-Now, let us chose some Lie algebroid $3$-form
+and this provides a homological potential on $\sT^{*}\Pi E$.
+Thus, we have a symplectic Lie 2-algebroid structure canonically associated with the underlying Lie algebroid structure on $E$.
+Next we chose some Lie algebroid $3$-form

-which we do \emph{not} assume to be closed.
-Then we can build a pencil of pre-Courant algebroids by defining
+which we do \emph{not} assume to be $\rmd_E$-closed.
+We can build a pencil of pre-homological potentials by defining